openstack/ironic-specs/specs/approved/boot-from-volume-reference-drivers.rst

 which a tempest test could orchestrate.

-Scenarios 3 and 4 are the most difficult to test as they have detached infrastucture expectations outside of our direct control.
+Scenarios 3 and 4 are the most difficult to test as they have detached infrastructure expectations outside of our direct control.
 However, we may find that the base overlay is sufficient to test with unit tests due to what will ultimately be significant underlying common paths.